 We believe conservation is strongest in the hands of national and local organizations and individuals on the frontlines.
-This is why we work in partnership with grassroots organizations, supporting them and, when asked, building their capacity to help them become national leaders advancing global priorities.
-We work with a network of nearly 500 high-performing national, regional, and global organizations, government partners, Indigenous Peoples, and local communities.
+This is why we work in partnership with grassroots organizations, supporting them, learning from them, and, when asked, building their capacity to help them become national leaders advancing global priorities.
+We work with more than 500 national, regional, and global organizations, government partners, Indigenous Peoples, and local communities, both individually and through partner networks.

 With our partners, we customize solutions to conserve and restore biodiversity around the world that are tailored to local ecological, cultural, and socioeconomic contexts.
 We have an effective team that provides consistent leadership and strategic direction for our partnerships, as well as operational and programmatic support to partners through strategy, science, global platforms, communications, and funding.